-Ethanol production has shown rapid growth in the United States in recent years (Figure 1).
+Ethanol production has shown rapid growth in the United States since 2001 and expectations are for this trend to continue to at least 2010 (Figure 3).
 In 2005, the United States surpassed Brazil as the world's leading producer of ethanol.
-Several events contributed to the historical growth of U.S. ethanol production: the energy crises of the early and late 1970s; a partial exemption from the motor fuels excise tax (legislated as part of the Energy Tax Act of 1978); ethanol's emergence as a gasoline oxygenate; and provisions of the Clean Air Act Amendments of 1990 that favored ethanol blending with gasoline.14 Ethanol production is projected to continue growing rapidly through at least 2010 on the strength of both the extension of existing and the addition of new government incentives including a per gallon tax credit of \$0.51 and a Renewable Fuels Standard (RFS) of 7.5 billion gallons by 2012 (described below).
+Several events contributed to the historical growth of U.S. ethanol production: the energy crises of the early and late 1970s; a partial exemption from the motor fuels excise tax (legislated as part of the Energy Tax Act of 1978); ethanol's emergence as a gasoline oxygenate; and provisions of the Clean Air Act Amendments of 1990 that favored ethanol blending with gasoline.
+14 Ethanol production is projected to continue growing rapidly through at least 2010 on the strength of both the extension of existing and the addition of new government incentives including a per gallon tax credit of \$0.51, a Renewable Fuels Standard (RFS) of 7.5 billion gallons by 2012, and \$0.51 per gallon tariff on most imported ethanol.15